lnihlen/lnihlen.github.io/_posts/2019-01-28-last-sclork-rehearsal-before-show.md

   * [SCLOrkChat](https://github.com/lnihlen/SCLOrkChat)
   * [SCLOrkClock](https://github.com/lnihlen/SCLOrkClock)
   * [SCLOrkPD](https://github.com/lnihlen/SCLOrkPD)
-  * The Gentoo server that powers the network and Supercollider server components
+  * The Gentoo server that powers the network and SuperCollider server components

 So I'm glad we did three dry runs tonight, and the larger student ensemble has been hammering on the code, three times a week, for a few weeks now.
 Of